glerner/phpunit-testing/README.md

 ## Requirements

-- PHP 7.4 or higher
+- PHP 8.1 or higher (probably works with lower)
 - Composer
 - PHPUnit 9.0 or higher
+- Meant for WordPress version 6.1 or higher

 ## License